LeaderPortfolio

 The Full Dossier

 Jack Lynn Cockwell was born on January 12, 1941, in East London, South Africa.
-He graduated from Selborne College in 1958 and later earned a Bachelor of Commerce degree from the University of Cape Town in 1964, followed by a Master of Commerce degree in 1966.
+He received his Master of Commerce degree from the University of Cape Town in 1964 and completed a postgraduate program there in 1966.

 Rise to Success